icomey8/CMSI-2210_ComeyMarkovicPajarillo/homework/homework04/README.md

 7. For the sample single-accumulator computer discussed in class, give a code fragment, in assembly language of the ```stanley/penguin``` language, that swaps the accumulator and memory address ```0x30AA```.
 You do not need to write machine code for this problem.
 ```
+        JMP     start   : begin by jumping over the data area
+mem:    30AA
+temp:   1
+accum:  0
+start:  LOAD    accum   : load the value from accumulator

-   00000001          STORE   value   : store the accumulator value in a temporary address
+        STORE   temp    : store the accumulator value in a temporary address
-   000030AA          LOAD    value   : load the value from 0x30AA
+        LOAD    mem     : load the value from 0x30AA
-   00000000          STORE   value   : store the value in the accumulator
+        STORE   accum   : store the value in the accumulator
-   00000001          LOAD    value   : load the accumulator value from temporary address
+        LOAD    temp    : load the accumulator value from temporary address
-   000030AA          STORE   value   : store the accumulator in address 0x30AA
+        STORE   mem     : store the accumulator in address 0x30AA

 ```